-A credit in the amount of the qualified investment multiplied by the following applicable percentage:
+The tax credit amount is equal to the amount of the qualified investment multiplied by the following applicable percentage

-If a plant was placed in service between 15 and 29 years ago the applicable percentage is 15 percent
+15 percent for a plant placed in service between 15 and 29 years ago

-If a plant was placed in service at least 40 years ago, the applicable percentage is 25 percent
+25 percent for a plant placed in service at least 40 years ago

 The tax credit may be carried over to the immediately following taxable years if the credit exceeds the taxpayer’s state tax liability.

 The credit must be applied against the following in the order listed: